-This section provides an overview of the town's draft policy and schedule changes and directions for related projects by theme.
-A track changes version of the proposed amendments is attached as Appendix 'D' for consideration and discussion purposes.
+This section provides an overview of the town's draft official plan amendment and directions for related projects by theme.
+The draft OPA is attached as Appendix 'D'.

 1. Protect Employment Lands

 The town should protect and preserve strategically important employment lands for future employment purposes well beyond the next 20 years.